 1 teaspoon whole black peppercorns

-Roast Recipe for Vaca Frita
+How to Make the Best Beef Roast for Vaca Frita

 Salt and pepper the roast.
 Dust the roast lightly with flour and brown on both sides in olive oil.
 Place the roast in a covered pan or Dutch oven.
 Add the wine and just enough water to surround the roast, but NOT cover.

-Add bay leaf, onion slices, celery, and some black pepper corns to season.
+Add bay leaf, onion slices, and some black pepper corns to season.
 Check frequently and add more water as needed.
 The roast is done when the meat is tender and starts to shred.
 Approximately 30-45 minutes per pound.
 Remove all vegetables and bay leaves and use in the vaca frita recipe above.

-Copyright 1996-2008
+Copyright 1996-2011

 iCuban logo

-Visit All of Our Sites
+Visit All of Our Sites:

 iCuban.com | Cuban-Food-USA.com | Cuban-Christmas.com | Three Guys From Miami

-Legal and Privacy Policy
+About Us/Contact Us | Legal and Privacy Policy